What is Back End Web Development?

 Content Management Systems (CMS)

 A simple website that is text and images, (often called a static website) has no need for a back end developer.
 If a website owner would want to be able to edit the content on their website without having to edit the source code directly, then you would need back end web development.
 A web developer would build a CMS (content management system) to store the content in a database.
 Web browser tools would be created to edit the website content.
+WordPress is often used as a CMS to manage web page content.
+Taking it a step further custom CMS development can help a business by creating proprietary logic to help your business run more efficiently.

 PHP Contact Form